Pluxbox/pbPlayerWeb/readme.md

 > All path values must end with a slash.

-- **renderTo:**
-	- description: choose a target element to place the player
-	- options: - (element ID)
-	- default: none (uses the last script tag at the page)

-- **swfPath:**
+- **containerPath:**
-	- description: specify the path of the flash files (for fallbacks)
+	- description: specify the path of the container files (for example swf files)
 	- options: - (local path)
-	- default: '/pbPlayer/bin/flex/'
+	- default: '/pbPlayer/dist/.../'

 - **skin:**
-	- description: select the name of the skin (specified in the skin.js)
+	- description: select the name of the skin
 	- options: - (skin name)
 	- default: none

-- **skinPath:**
-	- description: specify the location of the skinName.js
-	- options:  - (local path)
-	- default: /pbPlayer/skin/yourSkinName OR none

 - **volume:**
-	- description: the volume in percent
+	- description: the volume in percentage
 	- options: 0 - 100
 	- default: 80

 - **autostart:**
-	- description: starts automaticly and play the next track in a playlist
+	- description: start playing when audiofile starts automaticly and play the next track in a playlist
 	- options: true or false
 	- default: false